 It also has a variety of colors and shapes, which are bowled swords, many of which are embellished with irresistible work and jewels, and are rich in fine herbs.
 And many ancient Rajputs are depicted in arms.

 In the museum, elephant teeth swords, chain weapons, firearms, pistols, guns, gun powder pouches are also kept in the museum.
 Among all these, the syaser – scissors – the operation is the most notable weapon.
-Some of these weapons are in the 15th century.
+Some of these weapons are from the 15th century.

 The most famous heritage sites inside the premises include Chandra Mahal, Mubarak Mahal, Mukut Mahal, Maharani Mahal, Shri Govind Dev Temple, and City Palace Museum.